-- settings.
-Otherwise, the appropriate $T{DLOCK}$ is used.
-(See DS183, Virtex-7 FPGAs Data Sheet: DC and Switching Characteristics.) - The example design defaults FRAME\CHECKER as data\valid.
-The user can identify their data valid indicator and provide the necessary hysteresis on this signal to avoid a false indication of data\valid. - The user has the liberty to modify or re-invent an FSM to meet their specific system requirements while adhering to the guidelines in UG476, 7 Series FPGAs GTX/GTH Transceivers User Guide. - There might be other restrictions in answer records or errata.
+- The example design defaults FRAME_CHECKER as data_valid.
+The user can identify their data valid indicator and provide the necessary hysteresis on this signal to avoid a false indication of data_valid.
+Data valid is only used as an indicator to monitor the RX link.
+The user needs to customize the data valid indicator based on their system design. - The user has the liberty to modify or re-invent an FSM to meet their specific system requirements while adhering to the guidelines in UG476, 7 Series FPGAs GTX/GTH Transceivers User Guide. - There might be other restrictions in answer records or errata.